 "Ginny, please wake up," he pleaded, shaking her.

 Ginny's head lolled hopelessly from side to side.
 His blood curdled.

 "She won't wake," said a soft voice.

-Harry jumped violently, and spun around on his knees.
+Harry stiffened, and spun around on his knees.

 A tall, black-haired boy was leaning against the nearest pillar, watching.
 He was strangely blurred around the edges, as though Harry were looking at him through a misted window.